-Poole Harbour Commissioners Document ID PHC PMSC - SMS 86 Authorised By MCA Original Date January 2004 Page Number Oil Spill Contingency Date Revised Revised By Review Due 27 Version 6 July 2021 Harbour Master July 2022
+Poole Harbour Document ID Authorised By Original Date Page Number Commissioners PHC PMSC - SMS 86 MCA January 2004 Oil Spill Contingency Plan Date Revised Revised By Review Due 31 Version 6.2 December 2023 Harbour Master December 2024

-Part 1: Informatio n which should be provided in an Initial Pollution Report A Classification of report (i) Doubtful (ii) Probable (iii) Confirmed (delete as necessary) В Date and time Pollution observed/reported, and identity of observer/reporter. С Position and extent of pollution and where sighted from By latitude and longitude if possible.
-State range and bearing from some prominent landmark and estimated amount of pollution, eg size of polluted area; number of tonnes of oil spilled; or number of containers, drums, etc. lost.
+Part 1: Information which should be provided in an Initial Pollution Report А Classification of report (i) Doubtful (ii) Probable (iii) Confirmed (delete as necessary) В Date and time Pollution observed/reported, and identity of observer/reporter. С By latitude and longitude if possible.
+State range and bearing from some and where sighted from prominent landmark and estimated amount of pollution, eg size of polluted area; number of tonnes of oil spilled; or number of containers, drums, etc. lost.
 When appropriate, give position of observer relative to pollution D Wind and tide state Wind speed and direction, tidal status when pollution observed and note how long after/before HW/LW E Weather conditions and sea state Conditions and sea state including wave height F Characteristics of pollution Give type of pollution, eg oil, crude or otherwise; packaged or bulk chemicals, or garbage.
 For chemicals give proper name or UN number, if known.
 For all, also give appearance, eg, liquid, floating, solid, liquid oil, semi-liquid sludge, tarry lumps, weathered oil, discolouration of sea, visible vapour, etc G Source of pollution eg from vessel or other undertaking.
-If from vessel, say whether as a result of apparent deliberate discharge or a casualty.
+If from vessel, say whether as a - result of apparent deliberate discharge or a casualty.
 If the latter, give a brief description.
 Where possible, give name, type, size, nationality and Port of Registry of polluting vessel.
-If vessel is underway, give course, speed and destination (if known) Н Details of other vessels in the area To be given if the polluter cannot be identified and the spill is considered to be of recent origin I Photos and samples taken?
-Whether photographs and/or samples have been taken for analysis J Remedial action Taken or intended to deal with spillage К Forecast of likely effect Likely effect of pollution (eg arrival on beach, with estimated timing) L Names of those informed other than addressees See PHC Emergency Contact List held in Harbour Control - and Appendix A3 Μ Any other Relevant Information eg names of other witnesses, references to other instances of pollution pointing to a source upplementary Information to be provided later d when Pollution Reports are for UK internal distribution only) N Results of sample analysis · · · · · · · · · · · · · · · · · · · 0 Results of photographic an alysis Р Results of supplementary e enquiries (eg inspection by surveyors, statements from ship's personnel, etc. Q Results of mathematical m odels
+If vessel is underway, give course, - Details of other uses als in the speed and destination (if known) Н Details of other vessels in the area To be given if the polluter cannot be identified and the spill is considered to be of recent origin I Photos and samples taken?
+Whether photographs and/or samples have been taken for analysis J Remedial action Taken or intended to deal with spillage К Forecast of likely effect Likely effect of pollution (eg arrival on beach, with estimated timing) L Names of those informed other See PHC Emergency Contact List held in Harbour Control - and Appendix than addressees A3 Μ Any other Relevant Information eg names of other witnesses, references to other instances of pollution pointing to a source upplementary Information to be provided later d when Pollution Reports are for UK internal distribution only) Ν Results of sample analysis 0 Results of photographic an Ρ Results of supplementary e enquiries (eg inspection by surveyors, statements from ship's personnel, etc. Q Results of mathematical m odels

-4.6 Guidance for Compiling Pollution Report Form
+4.7 Guidance for Completing Pollution Report Form

-Poole Harbour Commissioners Document ID PHC PMSC - SMS 86 Authorised By MCA Original Date January 2004 Page Number Oil Spill Contingency Date Revised Revised By Review Due 28 Version 6 July 2021 Harbour Master July 2022
+Poole Harbour Document ID Authorised By Original Date Page Number Commissioners PHC PMSC - SMS 86 MCA January 2004 Oil Spill Contingency Plan Date Revised Revised By Review Due 32 Version 6.2 December 2023 Harbour Master December 2024